 Estimate your expenses, develop a budget, and stick to it.

-Your costs, however, could be much higher – or lower – depending on where you live, whether you require day care, and how aggressively you plan to save for college, if at all.
+Your costs, however, could be much higher—or lower—depending on where you live, whether you require day care, and how aggressively you plan to save for college, if at all.
+(Related: Budget basics)

-Expect to drop another $2,058 (or more) on one-time costs for gear including car seats, strollers, diaper bags, bouncy seats, cribs, monitors and changing tables, Babycenter estimates.
+Expect to drop another $4,000 (or more) on one-time costs for gear including car seats, strollers, diaper bags, bouncy seats, cribs, monitors, and changing tables, according to parenting website Babycenter estimates.

 Start saving for college

 College may feel like a long way off, but babies grow up faster than you think.
 If you plan to contribute to their future tuition, the time to start saving is now.
 (Calculator: How much do I need to save for college?)